hansomatig/handwriting-synthesis/readme.md

 # Handwriting Synthesis
 Implementation of the handwriting synthesis experiments in the paper <a href="https://arxiv.org/abs/1308.0850">Generating Sequences with Recurrent Neural Networks</a> by Alex Graves.
 The implementation closely follows the original paper, with a few slight deviations, and the generated samples are of similar quality to those presented in the paper.

-Web demo is available <a href="https://seanvasquez.com/handwriting-generation/">here</a>.
+Web demo for TF version 1.X is available here <a href="https://seanvasquez.com/handwriting-generation/">here</a>.
+Web demo for updated TF2 is not published yet.

 ## Usage
 ```python